greg-ses/simpleui/README.md

 # Simple UI

-Simple UI is a real-time display framework using Angular for the front end display and nodeJs as a beck end service provider.
+Simple UI is a real-time display framework using `Angular 13` for the front end display and `nodeJs` as a back end service provider.
+The backend end part of simple (`simpleui-server`) creates `.json` responses consumed by the front end by translating `.xml` received from another backend server (typically C++) using `ZeroMQ` messaging.

 Project started by James Scarsdale and Greg Morehead.
+Karen Cummings created much of the initial scaffolding when Angular 2 was in constant flux.
+Tom Alexander has made very significant architectural contributions to the product.

 ## Prerequisites